alphagov/government-service-design-manual/kpis/costpertransaction.md

 e.g. if the current average CPT is £2 and digital CPT is 50p, and if current digital take-up is 40% and the target is 80%, the target for average CPT would be £1.

-GDS are are very happy to calculate this for you based on current figures.
+GDS can calculate this for you based on current figures.

 ## How frequently should I measure cost per transaction?